Thought Leadership

 When looking at the list of the most popular fintech apps, it’s clear that there’s a wide variety of success stories.
 However, some market players were able to get enough momentum to grow and start taking over revenue from traditional banks.

-Venmo is a very popular payment application that helps users split the cost of anything from a dinner to a plane ticket.
-It started as a fintech app for millennials because it is easy to use, works on iPhones and Android smartphones, and even has a chat feature for users.
+Venmo is a very popular payment app that helps users split the cost of anything from a dinner to a plane ticket.
+It started as a financial app for millennials because it is easy to use, works on iPhones and Android smartphones, and even has a chat feature for users.

-Robinhood is an investing fintech app that enables its users to invest without commissions.
+Robinhood is an investing financial app that enables its users to invest without commissions.
 One of the latest features includes a savings account which makes the app even more interesting for young investors.

 MoneyLion is one of the biggest fintech apps in the US.
 It provides financial advice and access to loans as well as wealth management features.